 What is it?

-We want to continue to build on the successful relationships that were made by creating a real legacy for our future
+We wanted to continue to build on the successful relationships that were made by creating a real legacy for our future.
+We focused on:

 - keeping the economy invigorated

 - bringing communities together to deliver events and activities

 - getting more people more active through sport and leisure